 Monetary assets and liabilities denominated in foreign currencies are translated using the contracted rate or the rate of exchange ruling at the reporting date.
 All differences are taken to the profit and loss account.
-Tax charges and credits attributable to exchange differences on those monetary items are also recorded in other comprehensive income.
+Tax charges and credits attributable to exchange differences on those monetary items are also recorded in profit and loss.